 Experience: He began his professional career holding a variety of positions in Gonvarri Group, as Director of Corporate Development and later as its Chief Executive Officer.
-In 1997 he created Gestamp Automoción, and since then he has served as its Executive Chairman, creating over time what is now the Grupo Gestamp, a global leader in metal components for the automotive industry.
-He has also been member of the Board of Directors of General de Alquiler de Maquinaria, S.A.
-(GAM) and Chairman of the Endeavor Foundation in Spain.
+In 1997 he created Gestamp Automoción, and since then, he has served as its Executive Chairman, creating over time what is now the Grupo Gestamp, a global leader in metal components for the automotive industry.